 Regional Director for Latin America and the Caribbean | Overseas Council

-Josué Fernández was born in San Miguel de Tucumán, Argentina, and has been in ministry for more than 20 years.
-As a member of the pastoral team at the Christian and Missionary Alliance (C&MA) Church of Buenos Aires, Argentina, he developed a rehab program for young drug addicts, created a feeding program for street children and led a young adults’ ministry.
+Josué Hugo Fernández was born in San Miguel de Tucumán, Argentina, and has been in ministry for more than 20 years.
+He has pastored churches, developed a rehab program for young drug addicts and created a feeding program for street children.

-Josué and his wife, Liliana, have five children, ranging in age from 14 to 21.
-He joined Overseas Council in 2007 as Regional Director for Latin America and the Caribbean.
+Josué joined Overseas Council in 2007 as Regional Director for Latin America and the Caribbean.
+He and his wife, Liliana, have five children, Dennis, Alexis, Romina, Joan and Giselle.

 Abraham Najjar, PhD*